adrybakov/wulfric/docs/source/user-guide/module/crystal.rst

 Crystal
 *******

-For the full reference see :ref:`api_crystal`
+For the full technical reference see :ref:`api_crystal`

 .. currentmodule:: wulfric

 Crystal is a child of the the :py:class:`.Lattice` and utilize :py:class:`.Atom` for the storage of atoms.
-We recommend you to read :ref:`user-guide_module_lattice` and :ref:`user-guide_module_atom` first.
+We recommend you to read about :ref:`user-guide_module_lattice` and :ref:`user-guide_module_atom` first.

 Crystal behaves like a list of atoms.
 See :ref:`user-guide_module_crystal_list-like` for the details.